JeremyRieussec/SMARAGD/README.md

 # SMARAGD (Stochastic Models ARanged Around Gigantc Datasets)
-Package for the design and implementation of tests of Machine Learning Stochastic models with Large datasets.
+Package for the design and implementation of Machine Learning Stochastic models with Large datasets.

 DESCRIPTION of SMARAGD